-Ezra suggested it might be a good point to turn back as the road seemed to be deteriorating, but as we had just gone over many meters of rubble and rivers I thought it would be better to carry on.
-Actually this isn't true.
-It's the sense of curiosity . . . just round that bend . . . we could tell our friends that we've just discovered a neat little short cut to get water from Alet.
+Ezra suggested it might be a good point to turn back as the road seemed to be deteriorating, but as we had just gone over many meters of rubble and fledgling rivers I thought it would be better to carry on.
+Actually, this isn't true.
+It was the sense of curiosity . . . just round that bend . . . we could tell our friends that we've just discovered a neat little short cut to get water from Alet.

-The road then became a sludgy tractor path filled with worrying brown puddles.
-Our poor Kangoo it's had it's fair share of nasty experiences - Mike in Canada if you read this - but this was probably the worst.
-It nobley strove on until the puddles became one large, well, pond really.
+The road then became a sludgy tractor path filled with huge brown puddles.
+Our poor Kangoo, it's had its fair share of nasty experiences - Mike in Canada if you read this - but this was probably the worst.
+It nobley strove on until the puddles became one large, shallow . . . pond.

 Heroically did things with branches and car mats to no avail, while Ezra stood looking like a potential victim from a John Carpenter film called Lost in a mountain pass without so much as a Mars Bar.